cloudmesh/classes/docs/source/assignments.rst

 	 Alternative:

 	 Although not covered in class big data and IoT could be used in wildlife, pets, farming, pets, and other areas.
-Write a 3 paper report that covers the topic and addresses also
+Write a 2 page paper report that covers the topic and addresses also

 	 * Which opportunities are there related to animals?
 	 * Which opportunities are there for wildlife preservation?